baruiank1ta/Rail-Track-Obstacle-Detection/README.md

 **>>>Project Overview**
 This project is a deep learning-based system designed to detect obstacles on railway tracks using a YOLOv8 object detection model.It provides real-time alerts through sound and popup messages when an obstacle is detected, helping to enhance railway safety.

 The detection system works both with:
-Live webcam feed (real-time detection)
+-Live webcam feed (real-time detection)
-Static images (image-based detection)
+-Static images (image-based detection)

 **>>>Dataset**
-Source: Roboflow
+-Source: Roboflow
-Type: Pre-annotated dataset for railway track obstacles Annotation format: YOLO format
+-Type: Pre-annotated dataset for railway track obstacles -Annotation format: YOLO format
-Classes: Objects/obstacles on railway tracks
+-Classes: Objects/obstacles on railway tracks

 **🛠 Features**